-This is chapter 4 of a 15 part series about digital nomading and location independence.
+This is chapter 5 of an 18-part series about digital nomading and location independence.
 To see all of the other chapters, click here!

 Traveling without health or travel insurance is risky for obvious reasons.
 Since travel insurance prices start at only $40/month, there isn’t a good reason to nomad without insurance.